U.N. agency sees deal soon to check Iran nuclear work

 Another bone of contention has been Iran's insistence that each specific area of the investigation should be declared closed once the IAEA's questions had been settled, while the U.N. agency wants to be able to return to the issue if needed.

-The IAEA had said after talks in May it expected a deal soon, but that failed to materialize.
+The IAEA had said after talks in May it expected a deal soon, but that failed to materialise.

 PARCHIN VISIT STILL 'USEFUL'